rianaandrianome/coffee-webapp-gatsby-drupal/README.md

 # Gatsby Coffee Site

-This is an example of a React JS application which uses the "gatsby-source-drupal" plugin to fetch data from a Drupal project(used as an API).
+This is an example of a **React JS** application which uses the **gatsby-source-drupal** plugin to fetch data from a Drupal project(used as an API).

 ## Usage and installation
 ### Prerequisites
-Before the installation process, make sure to have: gatsby CLI, node, npm and php installed on your local machine.
+Before the installation process, make sure to have the following installed on your local machine:
+* gatsby CLI
+* node
+* npm
+* and an Apache-Php-Mysql (WAMP, LAMP or MAMP)

 ### Drupal installation
-To run the Drupal API project locally, clone the **coffee_drupalapi** branch on the www directory of your local machine.
+To run the Drupal API project locally:
+- clone the **coffee_drupalapi** branch on your Apache root directory

-Then create a virtual host for the app in your **.host** file.
+- create a virtual host for the app in your apache **.host**  configuration file
-Finally, visit the previously created host on your browser to manage your content in the drupal project.
+- and open the virtual host on your browser to manage your content in the drupal project

 ### React app installation

-To run the front-office part of the project locally, clone the **coffee_gatsby** branch.
+To run the React project:
+- clone the **coffee_gatsby** branch

-Then go to the **gatby-config.js** file and update the baseurl of the gatby-source-drupal plugin to your drupal virtual host (created above).
+- go to the **gatby-config.js** file and update the baseurl of the gatby-source-drupal plugin to your drupal virtual host (created above)

 Then, run the following command on your terminal: